 23-year-old London based freelance journalist, Priscilla Ng’ethe, has produced a heartfelt and very personal documentary about returning to Kenya for the 117th birthday of her great grandmother, Elizabeth Gathoni.

 After winning a BBC story-telling challenge, Priscilla was assigned a team by the broadcaster who flew with her to Kenya to cover the story.

-The resulting short film, which is available on the BBC iPlayer, follows Priscilla’s journey to Kenya to celebrate the birthday alongside her family.
+The resulting short film, which you can watch below, follows Priscilla’s journey to Kenya to celebrate the birthday alongside her family.